 2. Liquidity – An important part of financial planning

-When planning your investments, it is imperative to factor in liquidity in your plans to ensure that you are secured not only for your future needs but that your current needs do not eat into your long-term investment.
+When planning your investments, it is imperative to factor liquidity in your plans to ensure that you have secured both long-term and short-term needs.
+This will ensure that you are not going to touch your long-term investments.

 a.
 Provision for cash reserves

-Regardless of how much you invest in illiquid assets, have a small portion of your money kept aside for you to access instantly in times of need.
-This will help in keeping the value of your funds intact rather than shifting the value due to any conversions.
-The cash you have must be used in times of emergencies only and even then, it must be restocked right away.
-There is often a debate about how much is the right amount for such provisions, but it is a personal parameter that differs from individuals to individuals based on their needs.
+Regardless of how much you invest in illiquid assets, you need to have a small portion of your money kept aside to access instantly.
+This helps to keep the value of your funds intact rather than shifting the value due to any conversions.
+The cash you have must be used in times of emergencies only, and it must be restocked right away.
+There is often a debate about how much is the right amount for such provisions, but it is a personal parameter that differs across individuals based on their needs.
 A rough estimate would suggest having at least three months worth of your take-home salary in cash or near cash reserve.

 b.
 A balance of liquid and illiquid assets

-It is advised to have at least 60 percent of your invested assets in liquid assets like stocks, bonds, mutual funds and other alternative investment funds.
+It is advised to have at least 60% of your invested assets in liquid assets such as stocks, bonds, mutual funds and other alternative investment funds.
 These are funds that you can encash monthly.
-In case of a publicly traded investment option, you will have to ensure the volume of your trade is large enough to avoid any impact on the price.
-Another important point to keep in mind pertains to private investments, where a certain fraction of the investment is under options of easy redemption.
+In case of a publicly-traded investment option, you will have to ensure to invest with a long-term horizon to avoid any impact on the price.
+Another vital point to keep in mind pertains to private investments, where a certain fraction of the investment is under options of easy redemption.

 3. Role of liquidity in Investments

 Liquidity plays a crucial role in balancing your portfolio with tradeoffs between risk and return.
-If you invest in emergency funds, you will have high liquidity but the returns would be low, as will be the risk.
-Real estate investment again low risk and a higher return but the liquidity aspect are compromised.
-Opting for stocks and equity mutual fund, in the long run, garners higher returns with liquidity, but this is accompanied with higher risks as well.
+If you invest in emergency funds, you will have high liquidity, but the returns would be low, as will be the risk.
+Real estate investment comes with low risk and a higher return, but the liquidity aspect is compromised.
+Opting for stocks and equity mutual fund, in the long run, garners higher returns with liquidity, but this is accompanied by higher risks as well.
 But despite these scenarios, it is a significant component in portfolio investment.

 a.
 Liquidity helps accelerate transactions